-If you’re unsure whether your Des Moines home has bad indoor air quality (IAQ), it likely does.
+If you’re uncertain whether your Des Moines residence has poor indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-As a matter of fact, we’re in a building up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times more polluted than outdoors, which could create long-term health issues.
+In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which may create long-term health issues.

 Most Common Sources of Unsatisfactory IAQ

-We’ve put together a list of the most ordinary causes of inferior IAQ, the problems they cause and how you can take care of these indoor air pollutants.
-If you’re concerned about the air inside your home, we suggest consulting with a professional like Heartland Heating & Cooling about which solutions are a good fit for your house.
+We’ve made a list of the most frequent origins of poor IAQ, the troubles they cause and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your residence, we recommend talking with a specialist like Heartland Heating & Cooling about which products are ideal for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are fumes leaked by common household things.
+Volatile organic compounds, or VOCs, are vapors leaked by everyday household products.

 - Building materials